Arnold Manoff

-Arnold Manoff (April 25, 1914 – February 10, 1965) was an American screenwriter who was blacklisted by the Hollywood movie studio bosses in the 1950s.
+Arnold Manoff (born Pismenoff; April 25, 1914 – February 10, 1965) was an American screenwriter who was blacklisted by the Hollywood movie studio bosses in the 1950s.

-As a result of the blacklist he wrote under a pseudonym through the 1960s.
+As a result of the blacklist, he wrote under a pseudonym, Joel Carpenter, through the 1960s.
 Manoff's experiences while blacklisted were among the inspirations for the 1976 film The Front.

+Early life

+Manoff was born Arnold Pismenoff in Manhattan, the only son of Lithuanian Jewish immigrants Boris Pismenoff and Gussie Simon.
+They married in Ohio in 1909.
+His father worked as a paper hanger and later a grocer.
+The family name was changed to Manoff in the 1920s.
+Manoff did not attend college and quit school at age 15.

 Career

 Early writing

-Manoff was born in New York City.
-He did not attend college and quit school at age fifteen.
-He began writing and won a contest in Story magazine.
+Manoff began writing and won a contest in Story magazine.
 In the 1930s he assembled games and songs of the streets of the city for the Works Progress Administration's Writer's Project.

 His first novel, Telegram From Heaven, published by Dial Press in 1942, recounts the struggle of an unemployed stenographer from the viewpoint of the stenographer, A review of the book in The New York Times said that Manoff "has written a readable book, pulsing with life," and that he "knows the life of the submerged poor and he has an intimate sympathy for them."

 Films and theater

 Manoff's first screenplay was made into the 1944 film Man from Frisco.
-Three more of his screenplays were made into movies prior to his being blacklisted: My Buddy (1944), Casbah (1948, starring Peter Lorre and Yvonne De Carlo), and No Minor Vices (1948, starring Dana Andrews, Lilli Palmer, and Louis Jordan.
+Three more of his screenplays were made into movies prior to his being blacklisted: My Buddy (1944), Casbah (1948, starring Tony Martin, Peter Lorre and Yvonne De Carlo), and No Minor Vices (1948, starring Dana Andrews, Lilli Palmer, and Louis Jordan.